folias/stat545a-2013-hw06_lee-woo/README.md

 - [`barchart_2012_AgewiseUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AgewiseUnempRate.png)

   This is another descriptive plot for the dataset.
-This is a age-wise unemployment rate for OECD countries in 2012.
+This is a age-wise unemployment rate in 2012 for OECD countries.
-  We can see that the labor market of Greece and Spain is extremely bad considering that about 25% of people in the age of 15-24 are seeking for job for more than one year.
+  We can see that the labor markets of Greece and Spain are extremely bad considering that about 25% of people in the age of 15-24 are seeking for job for more than one year.